 We review all stores that have reached comparable sales status for impairment on at least an annual basis, or sooner if circumstances so dictate.
 We believe waiting this period of time allows a store to reach a maturity level where a more comprehensive analysis of financial performance can be performed.
 For each store that shows indications of impairment, we perform a recoverability test comparing estimated undiscounted future cash flows to the carrying value of the related long-lived assets.
 If the undiscounted future cash flows are less than the related net book value of the long-lived assets, they are written down to their fair market value.
 We primarily use discounted future cash flows directly associated with those assets, which consist principally of property and equipment and right-of-use ("ROU") lease assets, to determine their fair market values.
 Estimating the fair market value of long-lived assets using the discounted cash flow model requires management to estimate future revenues, expenses, discount rates, long-term growth rates, and other factors in order to project future cash flows.
 The assumptions used to assess impairment consider external and internal factors.
 External factors comprise the local environment in which the store resides, including mall traffic, competition, and their effect on sales trends, as well as macroeconomic factors, such as the global pandemic.
 Internal factors include our ability to gauge the fashion taste of our customers, control over variable costs such as cost of sales and payroll, and in certain cases, our ability to renegotiate lease costs.
+In addition, the Company utilizes market-corroborated inputs, including sales per square foot and cost of occupancy rates, in its calculation of the fair value of its ROU assets and any necessary discounting required for rent rates based on macroeconomic conditions or local mall conditions.
 If external factors should change unfavorably, if actual sales should differ from our projections, or if our ability to control costs is insufficient to sustain the necessary cash flows, changes in these estimates can have a significant impact on the assessment of fair market value, which could result in material impairment charges.